Featured

 If communicating via email was passive and routine, the connections possible with engagement are active and dynamic.
 True engagement is more work.
 It requires time, energy and active listening.
 But the resulting flow of information brings rich rewards.
 Insights begin to accumulate and multiply.
 Ideas get validated and enhanced in several directions at once.
 And as the value of the idea exchange increases, personal relationships begin to form around them.

-Meaningful, high-value connections like these are at the core of the Twitter chat phenomenon that’s spawned successful, ongoing communities like #smchat and #blogchat and social innovation teams like #ecosys.
+Meaningful, high-value connections like these are at the core of the Twitter chat phenomenon that’s spawned successful, ongoing communities.

 And yet engagement rates among the masses remain critically low.
 Try to talk about social media with the average person, and you can see the resistance in their eyes, as if to say, “I know better, I’ve heard that one before, you can’t fool me.”

-That makes building social teams and virtual communities much harder than it needs to be.
+That makes building social teams and virtual communities much harder.

 Why so much resistance?

-I find the Web 1.0 mindset serves as a filter to the possibilities, reinforced by a culture that has grown cynical and distrusting.
-Unfortunately, those old habits and opinions die hard.
+I find the old mindset serves as a filter to the possibilities, reinforced by a culture that has grown cynical and distrusting.
+Unfortunately, those old opinions die hard.

 Thought leadership in this space goes back 50 years.
 Concepts like Thomas Kuhn’s “paradigm” (1962), Charles Handy’s “organizational culture” (1976), and Peter Senge’s “mental models” (1990) all build on the theme of the filters we use when we perceive the world around us.
 It seems we’ve advanced our understanding, but have moved too little to act on what we’ve learned.